-For students who want to earn credits toward their High School 21 diploma, prepare for the GED test or improve their skills to transition to college-level courses.
-Students will gain a deeper understanding of US history and government.
-Successful completion of the course will provide 1 credit for US History and Government toward the HS21+ diploma.
+Earn credits toward HS+ diploma, prepare for the GED test or improve skills to transition to college-level courses.
+Gain a deeper understanding of US history and government.
+HS+ students will earn 1 US History and Government credit, 0.5 Civics credit and 1 Elective credit toward the HS+ diploma.